 A tree with above-ground, tangled roots that is growing in a wetlands area in Florida is an example of a mangrove.

-- Any of several tropical evergreen trees or shrubs of the genus Rhizophora, having stiltlike roots and stems and forming dense thickets along tidal shores and typically having well-developed aerial roots.
+Any of various tropical or subtropical evergreen salt-tolerant trees or shrubs especially of the family Rhizophoraceae, forming dense thickets along tidal shores and typically having well-developed aerial roots.